VisioPhysioENet: Visual Physiological Engagement Detection Network: VisioPhysioENet

+where \( t_i \) are the timestamps of the detected peaks and \( RR_i \) are the RR intervals.
+From the mean value \( \overline{RR} \), heart rate in BPM is given by:

+such as the average peak-to-peak interval, are extracted to gain insights into heart rhythm regularity.
+The cumulative sums of systolic and diastolic peaks are also computed to provide a comprehensive overview of cardiovascular activity.
+The entire process culminates in the computation of the average heart rate, summarizing the overall trend of the heart rate based on the captured BVP signal.
+This robust approach ensures accurate and reliable heart rate estimation from video frames, demonstrating the efficacy of the POS method for remote photoplethysmography.
+Some more features in $\pounds_2^P$, like average $PPI$ to assess heart rhythm regularity, are calculated as follows:

-To calculate the $RR_i$ interval, analysis has been done to identify peaks representing heartbeats $(t_{i+1}-t_i)$.
-From the mean value \( \overline{RR} \), heart rate in beats per minute (BPM) is given by: Some more features in $\pounds_2^P$, like average Peak-to-Peak Interval $(PPI)$ to assess heart rhythm regularity, are calculated as follows: Similarly, from $RR_i$, the cumulative sums of systolic $(CS_{Sys})$ and diastolic $(CS_{Dia})$ peaks are extracted.
+where \( RR_i \) is the interval between consecutive peaks, and \( N \) is the total number of detected RR intervals.
+Similarly, from $RR_i$, the cumulative sums of systolic $(CS_{Sys})$ and diastolic $(CS_{Dia})$ peaks are extracted.

+where \( S_i \) and \( D_i \) represent the systolic and diastolic peaks, respectively.
 The average heart rate over the entire signal duration is computed, and overall heart rate trends are summarized based on the BVP signal. where \( \overline{RR} \) is the mean RR interval over the entire recording period. \( \text{BPM}(t) \) is the instantaneous heart rate at time \( t \), and \( T \) is the total duration of the signal.

+By incorporating a non-contact rPPG POS method into the pipeline, VisioPhysioENet extends physiological monitoring capabilities to standard webcams without requiring specialized sensors.
+This integration represents one of the first such applications in multimodal engagement detection, enabling scalable and cost-effective deployment.